 The religious sect, formed in the late 1700s had guiding principles of simplicity, utility and honesty and those beliefs were reflected in well-made furniture with minimalist designs.
 Key elements are plain, framed cabinet doors, peg rails and honest, raw materials.

 Don’t be afraid to mix surfaces when you're planning your rustic kitchen design.
 Paired with a wood-topped island this Quartz White Water surface from CRL Stone has soft brown veining and a subtle marble effect that is perfect for a country-style kitchen.

 'A light coloured quartz worktop will work well in the country-style kitchen, as it will complement virtually any materials and any colour scheme while giving the space a modern touch, too,' says Simon Boocock, Managing Director, CRL Stone.

-How can I make my kitchen look country?
+How do I make my kitchen into a country kitchen?

 A scrubbed pine or traditional oak table often sits at the heart of a country kitchen and will ensure the space feels sociable.

 'If working with vaulted or sloping ceilings, it’s important to look at the layout of the cabinetry and consider how this will impact storage,' says Karan Main, director at The Main Company.
 'Open-shelving and clever use of space in the lower-level cupboards will allow you to refrain from built-in overhead cupboards that might detract from the original structure.'